 Next, we set out to quantitatively explain the 'Little Divergence' (between 1500 and 1800) and the 'Great Divergence' (between 1820 and 1913/1950) by focusing on the link between female agency and economic growth.
-Because the EurAsian pattern of family systems and female agency emerged thousands years ago in the wake of the Neolithic Revolution, we can use this pattern as a variable explaining economic growth after 1500, without being too concerned about reverse causality.
-Our regression analysis demonstrates that there is a strong correlation between per capita GDP and female agency, which suggests a link with post-1500 economic development.
+Because the Eurasian pattern of family systems and female agency emerged thousands of years ago in the wake of the Neolithic Revolution, we can use this pattern as a variable explaining

-1 We should make explicit here than when we talk about the position of women or female agency we do not construe these in the way that modern measures of gender equality do (i.e. with data on labour force participation, life expectancy, political empowerment, etc.).
-Rather we turn to institutional measures which capture the position of women in the ways families organise themselves across Eurasia.
+$^{^{2}}$ We should make explicit here that when we talk about the position of women or female agency, we do not construe these in the way that modern measures of gender equality do (i.e. with data on labour force participation, life expectancy, political empowerment, etc.).
+Rather we turn to institutional measures which capture the position of women in the ways families organize themselves across Eurasia.